2017 Puerto Rico leptospirosis outbreak: Background

+The main sources of infection are either direct or indirect exposure to host animals that shed the bacteria in urine, most commonly the brown rat and sometimes cattle.
+The global level of disease is expected to rise with demographic shifts that increase the number of urban poor in tropical regions that are subject to storms and flooding due to climate change.

 Cases of infectious diseases often spike in the aftermath of intense storms, with flooding and damage to infrastructure leading to a wide variety of problems that increase the chance for transmission and exposure of infectious diseases, including leptospirosis.
 Diseases transmitted from animals to humans are collectively known as zoonotic diseases.
 With climate change increasing the frequency and intensity of severe weather events, related public health implications are growing in scope and complexity.
 These implications include the need for increased surveillance of possible disease outbreaks, more robust workforce training and rapid response procedures, water, sanitation, pest control infrastructure improvements, and greater health care system resilience.